 Graduate student expectations are different from undergrad expectations in a number of ways.
 As a graduate student, the coursework is significantly tougher, as the academic curriculum is more rigorous.
 You are expected to come into graduate school with a certain level of knowledge and a skill set and be able to apply these from the beginning.

 There is a level of personal and professional growth expected of graduate students.
 Networking amongst new classmates, professors, and a new school community is a must.
 You must be able to balance your career alongside graduate school courses and be able to be successful at both simultaneously.

 A professional student needs to do a tremendous amount of research.
 You are constantly researching various topics within the scope of the course you are taking.
 Additionally, analyzing data is a big part of graduate school.
 Learning how to find and collect the data, analyze it, and base strategic plans and goals from it are all important expectations of a graduate student.
 Many times, the data you collect and analyze can be used to positively impact the school or district you are working in.

 Prioritize Time Management

-I constantly tell people that prioritizing my tasks was my best take-away from graduate school.
+I constantly tell people that prioritizing my tasks was my best takeaway from graduate school as a professional student.
 On a personal level, that was always a struggle for me, as I had the tendency to view everything as important and urgent.
 Using the Eisenhower Matrix was a lifesaver for me, giving me the ability to prioritize my tasks according to urgency and importance.